Dennison Wheelock: The Aboriginal Suite

 The original Indian music is a strange thing.
 It is devoid of harmony, but the melody and time are there, and it is easily harmonized.
 Some great critics say that our aboriginal music is the same as played by all primitive people world over.
 Chinese music itself is built on the same principle and I am planning out the composition called the evolution of music.
 I hope to show the growth of harmony.
 First, so many musicians will come out in Indian costume, play some primitive melody.
 Others will follow playing something more advanced, and so on until the whole band is on stage and we are rendering the best grand opera.

-Six weeks later, Wheelock's 10-month-old son Paul died in Carlisle. he and Louise were grief-stricken, and the school canceled the band's appearance in Paris.
-In tribute to Wheelock, the National Band of France played the Aboriginal Suite for him.
+Six weeks later, Wheelock's 10-month-old son Paul died.
+Pratt canceled the band's appearance in Paris, while the National Band of France performed Aboriginal Suite in tribute.

 Haskell Indian School

-In 1900, after his son died at Carlisle, Wheelock resigned his post to move his career elsewhere.
-He worked as a newspaperman in Green Bay, Wisconsin, and then a disciplinarian at the U.S. Indian School at Flandreau, South Dakota.
+In 1900, after his son died at Carlisle, Wheelock resigned his post and looked for a different job.
+He worked as a newspaperman in Green Bay, Wisconsin and the U.S. Indian School at Flandreau, South Dakota.
 Wheelock performed as guest bandmaster at Willow Grove Park, near Philadelphia, Pennsylvania.
 This premier venue featured Sousa and his band at the music pavilion every year but one between 1901 and 1926.
-On one occasion, Wheelock drew 70,000 people to a concert.
-He was later awarded a gold medal and a silver cup for his brilliant conducting.
+70,000 people attended one of Wheelock's performances, and his conducting skills earned him a gold medal and silver cup.